List of EastEnders characters introduced in 1997: Brenda Flaherty

 Brenda Flaherty, played by Janet Behan, is the wife of Eamonn (Maurice O'Donoghue), and mother to his children.
 Mary (Melanie Clark Pullen), Brenda's niece, lets it be known that Brenda is lazy, smelly and needs to take a bath.

 Colette Flaherty

 Colette Flaherty, played by Shiona Redmond, is the eldest daughter of Eamonn and Brenda Flaherty (Maurice O'Donoghue and Janet Behan).
 She has a brief holiday romance with her distant relative, Martin Fowler (James Alexandrou), whilst he and his family are visiting the Flahertys in Ireland.

 Gerry McCrae

 Gerry McCrae, played by Simon O'Gorman, is a married man who is secretly having an affair with Mary Flaherty (Melanie Clark Pullen).
 He tells Mary he is leaving his wife to be with her, but she ends their relationship, and moves to Walford.

 Eamonn Flaherty Jnr

-Eamonn Flaherty, played by Seán Walsh, is the son of Eamonn and Brenda Flaherty (Maurice O'Donoghue and Janet Behan).
+Eamonn Flaherty, played by Seán Walsh, is the son of Eamonn Snr and Brenda Flaherty (Maurice O'Donoghue and Janet Behan).
 He witnesses his sister, Colette (Shiona Redmond), kissing Martin Fowler (James Alexandrou).